pkarsy/rfboot/usb2rf/README.md

 ### usb2rf module
 Generally you need the following info only if you modify the usb2rf source code.

-This folder contains firmware (and a  PCB file if you want to buid a more robust module) for the usb2rf module The usb2rf module is a bridge allowing data from the PC to be transmitted as RF packets and in reverse direction, allows rf packets to be received from the PC
+This folder contains firmware for the usb2rf module The usb2rf module is a bridge allowing data from the PC to be transmitted as RF packets and in reverse direction, allows rf packets to be received from the PC